Solaris Shade and Harvest Module

 - Site latitude/longitude must be set.

-glareorshadingwith shade actuators linked. - Confirm sun elevation exceeds min elevation for the zone.
+- Confirm sun elevation exceeds min elevation for the zone and the sun is on that façade.

 - Check shade manual override in the active suspends table.